Achtung Baby: Dublin sessions

 In February 1991, U2 moved the album's recording sessions to the seaside manor Elsinore in the Dublin suburb of Dalkey, renting the house for £10,000 per month.
 The band nicknamed the house "Dog Town" for the "tackiness" of its exterior dog kennels, and the location was credited as such in the album notes.
 Lanois' strategy to record in houses, mansions, or castles was something he believed brought atmosphere to the recordings.
 The group rented recording equipment from Dublin audio services company Audio Engineering, and they used a converted garage as a recording space, diagonally beneath the control room.
 Video cameras and TV monitors were used to monitor and communicate between the spaces.
 With Elsinore located within walking distance of Bono's and the Edge's homes, the sessions there were more relaxed and productive.
 The band struggled with one particular song—later released as the B-side "Lady With the Spinning Head"—but three separate tracks, "The Fly", "Ultraviolet (Light My Way)" and "Zoo Station", were derived from it.
 During the writing of "The Fly", Bono created a persona based on an oversized pair of black sunglasses that he wore to lighten the mood in the studio.
 The character, which he also named "The Fly", evolved into a leather-clad egomaniac meant to parody rock stardom.
 Bono assumed this alter ego for the band's subsequent public appearances and live performances on the Zoo TV Tour.

 In April, tapes from the earlier Berlin sessions were stolen after the band reportedly left them in a hotel room, and they were subsequently leaked before the album was finished.
-The recordings were bootlegged into a three-disc collection dubbed the "Salome – The [Axtung Beibi] Outtakes", named for a song that was prominently featured in the collection but did not make the album's final cut.
+The recordings were bootlegged into a three-disc collection dubbed Salome: The [Axtung Beibi] Outtakes, named for the song "Salomé" that was prominently featured in the collection but did not make the album's final cut.
 The release is considered the most famous bootleg of U2 material.
 Bono dismissed the leaked demos as "gobbledygook", and the Edge likened the situation to "being violated".
 The leak shook U2's confidence and soured their collective mood for a few weeks.